John Gould: Tributes

 Two species of reptiles are named in his honour: Gould's monitor (Varanus gouldii) and Gould's hooded snake (Parasuta gouldii).

 The Tasmanian giant freshwater crayfish (Astacopsis gouldi) was named after Gould's son Charles.

 Gould's sunbird, or Mrs. Gould's sunbird, (Aethopyga gouldiae) and the Gouldian finch (Erythrura gouldiae) were named after his wife.

 A visit to Gould in his old age provided the inspiration for John Everett Millais's painting The Ruling Passion.

 The Gould League, founded in Australia in 1909, was named after him.
 This organisation gave many Australians their first introduction to birds, along with more general environmental and ecological education.
 One of its major sponsors was the Royal Australasian Ornithologists Union.

 In 1976, he was honoured on a postage stamp, bearing his portrait, issued by Australia Post.
 In 2009, a series of birds from his Birds of Australia, with paintings by H. C. Richter, were featured in another set of stamps.

 Family

 Gould married the painter Elizabeth Coxen (18 July 1804 – 15 August 1841) on 5 January 1829.

 They had at least three sons, (John) Henry Gould (1829–1855) and Franklin Gould (1839–1873) dying before him.

 Their youngest son, Charles Gould, was a geological surveyor.

-They also had at least three daughters, although only the names of two are known, Eliza (born c.
-1832) and Sarah Gould (born 1841).
+They also had three daughters, Eliza (born c.
+1832), Louisa (born 1837) and Sarah "Sai" Gould (born 1841).

 Elizabeth Gould died from puerperal fever after giving birth to Sarah, her eighth child.